10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 9.6/10 ✓ Walkable to Union Station ✓ Historic luxury with royal charm

-If you’re looking for timeless luxury close to Union Station, The Omni King Edward Hotel is one of the most refined stays in downtown Toronto.
+This is the hotel I suggest if you want luxury in downtown Toronto.
+The Omni King Edward is one of the most refined stays in downtown Toronto.
 As the city’s original luxury hotel, dating back to 1903, it delivers the old-world elegance and elevated service you expect from a true heritage property.

 Located in Old Town Toronto in the financial district, it’s a 10 minute walk (or 1 stop on the subway) to Union Station.
 You’re also close to the Hockey Hall of Fame, St. Lawrence Market, the Eaton Centre Shopping Mall, the Distillery District, and major downtown attractions, with subway access just steps away.

-This hotel feels especially elegant during the holidays and is perfect for a Christmas getaway, Mother’s Day treat, or any special occasion weekend.
+We have walked through this hotel at Christmas and it is especially elegant during the holidays.
+It is perfect spot for a Christmas getaway, Mother’s Day treat, or any special occasion weekend.

 Why stay here: